theRealAph/ScopeLocals/README.md

 thir data can be easily shared by child threads, rather than copied to child threads.

+Because these ideal per thread variables are immutable and lightweight, they align well with the thread-per-request model given new life by virtual threads

 The need for extent locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
 If you only have a few hundred platform threads, maintaining a thread local map